dariovas/Master/Labo05/003_Resilience.md

 On the GKE cluster deploy autoscaling on the Frontend with a target CPU utilization of 30% and number of replicas between 1 and 4.

 > The HPA configuration file is available on this [file](./files/frontend-autoscaler.yaml).
+> Then, we need to deploy the file with the command `kubectl apply`.

 Load-test using Vegeta (500 requests should be enough).